-TB Advantage is a genetic index published by AHDB Dairy, to help dairy farmers make informed decisions to breed cows which have an improved resistance to bovine TB.
+TB Advantage is a genetic index published by AHDB Dairy to help dairy farmers make informed decisions to breed cows which have an improved resistance to bovine TB.

-It’s important to note that breeding cattle with a reduced susceptibility to bovine TB is a long-term approach to disease control and should comprise just part of a much broader eradication strategy.
-All other existing and emerging control measures therefore remain critically important and should continue to be taken to protect cattle against bovine TB, irrespective of the choice of bull.
+It’s important to note that breeding cattle with a reduced susceptibility to bovine TB is a long-term approach to disease control and should comprise part of a much broader eradication strategy.
+All other existing and emerging control measures therefore remain critically important and should continue to be taken to protect cattle against TB, irrespective of the choice of bull.